Students are eligible to go through the committee process if they are:

 Mark Spritzer, Associate Professor of Biology, co-chair

-Hannah Benz, MD, Assistant Director, Health Professions and STEM
+Hannah Benz, MD, Associate Director, Health Professions and STEM

 Do I have to have a committee letter to apply to medical/DO/dental/veterinary school?